Jarno458/SatisfactoryArchipelagoMod/PatchNotes/Update_2.0.0.md

 ## Critical Changes

-* **Complexly broke compatibility with all saves from 1.0 or games generated with apworld 1.0.3** (see below for why)
+* **Completely broke compatibility with all saves from 1.0 or games generated with apworld 1.0.3** (see below for why)
   * To keep playing a previous world, don't update the mod.
 * Altered the way the mod handles progression.
   * `final_elevator_tier` goal option now determines what milestones tiers exist